-The decree of judicial separation does have the same effect as a decree of divorce on a will.
-This means that once the decree of judicial separation has been made neither spouse can take any benefit under each other’s Will unless a new one has been drawn up.
+The order for judicial separation does have the same effect as a final order of divorce on a will.
+This means that once the order for judicial separation has been made neither spouse can take any benefit under each other’s Will unless a new one has been drawn up.

 What are the advantages and disadvantages of Judicial Separation?